sadel01/sadel01/README.md

 ------------------------

 * 🌍  I'm based in Curico, Chile
-* 🧠  I'm currently learning MEVN stack
-* 🌟  I'm interested in web and mobile development
+* 🌟  I'm interested in Web Development & Cloud Technologies
+* 🧠  I'm currently learning about AWS, Docker, and web development
+* 🌱  Passionate about continuous learning and growing as a software engineer
 * ✉️  You can contact me at [cconelsonsilva@gmail.com](mailto:cconelsonsilva@gmail.com)

 ### Skills